Smart Casual Verification of the Confidential Consortium Framework: Introduction

 We chose \tlaplus for several reasons. \tlaplus has been successfully utilized to verify the design of a number of production distributed systems~\cite{Newcombe14,tendermint-tla, Schultz22, Yin20,Brooker20}.
 Most notably for us, \tlaplus has been used to describe both consistency guarantees~\cite{Hackett23,cosmosdb-tla,tla-lin}, and distributed consensus protocols, namely Paxos~\cite{Lamport98,paxos-tla} and Raft~\cite{raft-tla}.
 The existence of the last of these was a significant factor in our decision, as it allowed us to start from a complete spec of Raft and adapt it to our protocol's specificities, rather than from scratch.
 Finally, the maturity of \tlaplus and its tools~\cite{DBLP:journals/corr/abs-1912-10633,yu:tlc,Konnov19,Cousineau2012a}, the extensive examples available~\cite{Lamport_TLA_Examples}, and its active community~\cite{tla-group} assured us of ongoing support and resources.
 Our increased investment in \tlaplus, following initial successes, was supported by the availability of a recurring, two-day \tlaplus workshop~\cite{10.1007/978-3-031-27534-0_5} to train our team.

-However, achieving our goals is not simply a matter of writing some high-level specs in \tlaplus as this would not provide any guarantees about the production code itself.
-We bridged this gap by applying trace validation to validate implementation traces against the formal specs. \summary{Why bother to read this paper?} In this industrial experience report, we describe our experience applying smart casual verification to CCF using \tlaplus, focusing on the challenges we faced and how we overcame them.
-First, we present our \tlaplus specs of CCF's distributed consensus protocol (\S\ref{sec:consensus}) and client consistency model (\S\ref{sec:client}).
+However, achieving our goals is not simply a matter of writing some high-level specs as this would not provide any guarantees about the production code itself.
+We bridged this gap by applying trace validation to validate implementation traces against the formal specs. \summary{Why bother to read this paper?} In this paper, we describe our experience applying smart casual verification to CCF using \tlaplus, focusing on the challenges we faced and how we overcame them.
+First, we present our \tlaplus specs of CCF from the perspective of its nodes (\S\ref{sec:consensus}) and its clients (\S\ref{sec:client}).
 Next, we present how we validate traces generated from the CCF implementation against our \tlaplus specs (\S\ref{sec:trace}).
 Finally, we reflect on our experiences applying smart casual verification to CCF (\S\ref{sec:results}), documenting the six bugs we prevented, and the lessons learned along the way (\S\ref{sec:lessons}).
-In contrast to some previous industrial efforts in this space, both our specifications and implementation are open source and actively maintained\cite{CCF-TLA}.
+Both our specifications and implementation are open source and actively maintained\cite{CCF-TLA}.